Ron Hetrick will succeed Kathleen Pavelko as president of WITF Public Media in Harrisburg, Pa.

 WGBH in Boston has hired Tina Cassidy as chief marketing officer.
 Previously Cassidy was EVP and chief content officer at InkHouse Media + Marketing, a PR firm in Waltham, Mass.
 She also reported for the Boston Globe and is author of several nonfiction books, including Mr. President How Long Must We Wait?: Alice Paul, Woodrow Wilson and the Fight for the Right to Vote.
 Cassidy is a board member for the New England Center for Investigative Reporting.

 Margaret Ann Schneweis is the new member services manager at Vegas PBS.
 She will handle developing, coordinating and managing membership revenue.
 Previously she was a senior manager for the Nevada Commission on Tourism.

 Members of the Association of Independents in Radio have elected four new board members.
-Joining the panel are producer Keisha TK Dutes, host of TK in the AM on Bondfire Radio, an online station in New York City; Emily Kwong, NPR Above the Fray fellow, Mongolia and Washington, D.C., and Mongolia; Brenda Salinas, Google News strategic partner management, London; and Maureen McMurray, director of innovative content, New Hampshire Public Radio, Concord.
+Joining the panel are producer Keisha TK Dutes, host of TK in the AM on Bondfire Radio, an online station in New York City; Emily Kwong, NPR Above the Fray fellow, Washington, D.C., and Mongolia; Brenda Salinas, Google News strategic partner management, London; and Maureen McMurray, director of innovative content, New Hampshire Public Radio, Concord.